parsa-hedayatnia/energymonitor/README.md

 ### Mode 4(Gateway)
 The last mode is gateway mode.
 SEM device is a gateway here.
 So you should enter SSID and Password of a router or external network.
 Here you should enter the token which MobileApp or website gives to you.
+The network which you connect to, should be the one in mode 3
 ![Mode4](/Screenshots/Mode4.PNG)